-To fix it, delete the pods that have been in a terminating state for more than a few minutes.
-The old nodes will then be removed from the master's API and replaced by the new nodes.
+To fix it, delete the Pods that have been in a terminating state for more than a few minutes.
+The old nodes are then removed from the master's API and replaced by the new nodes.

 Your network's firewall rules don't allow for SSH access to the master.